 You can probably guess that tuxedo cats, affectionately known as “tuxies,” are named after their dapper appearance.
 They have a black and white coat that makes them look like they’re wearing, as the name suggests, tuxedos.

-Most of a tuxie’s coat is black with a “bib” of white on his chest.
+Most of a tuxie’s coat is black with a “bib” of white on their chest.
 Sometimes there can be white on a tuxedo cat’s paws, or there can be a black spot on the “bib” of the chest, making it look like a little bow-tie on a tuxedo.

 Tuxedo Cats Are Not A Breed

-The reason why so many types of breeds can be a tuxedo cat?
-Scientists believe that piebald cats, or two-colored cats, form their coloring through a process before birth that is completely randomized.
+Scientists believe the reason why so many types of breeds can turn out to be tuxedo cats is that piebald cats, or two-colored cats, form their coloring through a process before birth that is completely randomized.

-Tuxedo Cats And “Tuxitude”
+Tuxedo Cats And ‘Tuxie-tude’

 There Are Lots Of Famous Tuxedo Cats

 President Bill Clinton had a tuxedo cat in the White House named Socks.
-Socks is so famous that he inspired children’s books, made guest appearances in comic strips, and was even featured on a special stamp series in the Central African Republic!
+Socks was so famous that he inspired children’s books, made guest appearances in comic strips, and was even featured on a special stamp series in the Central African Republic!